esrlabs/chipmunk/README.md

 The latest release can be downloaded [here](https://github.com/esrlabs/chipmunk/releases).

+Plugins are now hosted [in a separate github project](https://github.com/esrlabs/chipmunk-plugins-store).

 We support **MacOS**, **Linux** and **Windows**.
 (Releases on Windows and MacOS are signed.)

 No installation is necessary, just download, unpack and execute.

+### Mac OS

+Move `chipmunk.app` to your application folder.

+### Windows

+Unpack chipmunk to a folder of your choosing.
+Use the `chipmunk.exe` to start chipmunk.

+### Linux

+Unpack chipmunk to a folder of your choosing.
+Use the `chipmunk` executable to start chipmunk.

 ## Documentation